-The Dean of Students shares Public Service Announcements periodically throughout the year via email.
-2014 topics included texting and driving, drinking and driving, consent, and hunter safety.
+The Dean of Student Services shares Public Service Announcements periodically throughout the year via email.
+2015 topics included texting and driving, drinking and driving, consent, and hunter safety.
+Additionally, MMA began using Student Health 101 in the 2016 Academic Year.
+This on-line monthly magazine, provided electronically to all students, provides students with information about managing stress, eating healthy, staying active, dealing with roommates, and more.